SamChenYu/ChatApplication/README.md

   - Instant message delivery and updates using Spring WebSocket and STOMP protocol.
   - Users can send and receive messages in real time
 - **Message Persistence:**
-  - Messages are stored on the server, ensuring that all chat history is retained even if users disconnect or restart the application.
+  - Messages are stored on the database, ensuring that all chat history is retained even if users disconnect or restart the application.
   - Each chat conversation is uniquely identified and messages are associated with the correct chat session.
 - **Chat Sessions:**
   - Users can engage in multiple chat sessions simultaneously.